Influencer Partnerships in Japan: A Complete Guide [Updated for 2025]

 Results: The event was a full house and significantly contributed to the festival's success.

-Cost: The campaign costs ¥750,000 for a 2-hour appearance, with an additional ¥100,000 fee for using the influencers' Twitter account to promote the event.
+Cost: The campaign costs ¥750,000 for a 2-hour appearance, with an additional ¥100,000 fee for using the influencers' Twitter accounts to promote the event.

 Top 10 Influencer Agencies in Japan